zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/3.5.png)

-Once you have done this copy the text to your clipboard, then back in the SSH window press press **shift + ins** (or right mouse-click in PuTTy or KiTTy) to paste it into your nano window
+Once you have done this copy the text to your clipboard, then back in the SSH window press press `SHIFT + INS` (or right mouse-click in PuTTy or KiTTy) to paste it into your nano window

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/4.png)